Apple M1 Max vs Xeon Gold 6230

 Detailed specifications

-Xeon Gold 6230 and Apple M1 Max basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
+Xeon Gold 6230 and M1 Max basic parameters such as number of cores, number of threads, base frequency and turbo boost clock, lithography, cache size and multiplier lock state.
 These parameters indirectly say of CPU speed, though for more precise assessment you have to consider their test results.

 Physical cores20 (Icosa-Core)10 (Deca-Core)